James Kim: Death

-Officials continued to search for Mr. Kim, at one point finding clothing that he had discarded along the way in the likely belief that he was too hot; paradoxical undressing being one of the symptoms of hypothermia.
+Officials continued to search for Kim, at one point finding clothing that he had discarded along the way in the likely belief that he was too hot; paradoxical undressing is a symptom of hypothermia.
 Optimistic Oregon officials stated, "These were placed with our belief that little signs are being left by James for anyone that may be trying to find him so that they can continue into the area that he's continuing to move in."

-On Wednesday, December 6 at 12:03 p.m., Mr. Kim's body was found in Big Windy Creek.
+On Wednesday, December 6 at 12:03 p.m., Kim's body was found in Big Windy Creek.
 (42.645575°N 123.723575°W) Lying on his back in one to two feet of icy water, he was fully clothed and had been carrying a backpack which contained his identification documents, among other miscellaneous items.
 He had walked about 16.2 miles (26 km) from the car to that point, and was only a mile from Black Bar Lodge, which, although closed for the winter, was fully stocked at the time.
-An autopsy revealed that Kim had died because of hypothermia and that his body had suffered no incapacitating physical injuries.
-The medical examiner who performed the autopsy guessed that Kim had died roughly two days after leaving the vehicle.
+An autopsy revealed that he had died of hypothermia and that his body had suffered no incapacitating physical injuries.
+The medical examiner who performed the autopsy guessed that he had died roughly two days after leaving the car.

 Route

-Because of Mr. Kim's background as a technology analyst, observers speculated that the family had used online mapping to find their route.
-However, Mrs. Kim told state police that they had used a paper road map, an account supported by the Oregon State Police, which reported that the Kims had used an official State of Oregon highway map.
-Mrs. Kim later recounted that, after they had been stuck for four days and were studying the map for help, both she and Mr. Kim noticed that a box in the corner of the map bore the message: "Not all Roads Advisable, Check Weather Conditions".
+Because of Kim's background as a technology analyst, observers speculated that his family had used online mapping to find their route.
+However, Kati told state police that they had used a paper road map, an account supported by the Oregon State Police, which reported that they had used an official State of Oregon highway one.
+Kati later recounted that, after they had been stuck for four days and were studying it for help, both she and Kim noticed that a box in the corner bore the message: "Not all Roads Advisable, Check Weather Conditions".

-Bear Camp Road is lightly used between October and April, even by local residents, because of its difficult terrain, spotty maintenance, steep drop offs and often inclement weather.
+Bear Camp Road is lightly used between October and April, even by local residents, because of its difficult terrain, spotty maintenance, steep drop offs, and often inclement weather.

-As they drove along the road, the Kims passed three prominent warning signs that state: "Bear Camp Rd.
-May Be Blocked By Snowdrifts".
-Mrs. Kim later told police that they had noticed only one warning sign.
+As they drove along the road, the Kims passed three prominent warning signs that state: "Bear Camp Road May Be Blocked By Snowdrifts".
+Kati later told police that they had noticed only one.